jim-easterbrook/Photini/src/doc/manual/configuration.rst

 If you deselect "write to image file" then sidecars will always be created.
 Otherwise, you can choose to have them always created (storing data in parallel with the image file), only created when necessary (e.g. an image file is write protected), or deleted when possible (if metadata can be copied to the image file the sidecar is deleted).

-Finally there is an option to preserve file timestamps.
+Finally there are options to adjust file timestamps.
-This allows Photini to write metadata to an image file without changing the file's "modification time" as displayed in a file browser.
+"Keep original" leaves image files' timestamps unchanged.
+"Set to when photo was taken" changes files' timestamps to the date & time taken (as shown on the technical tab).
+"Set to when the file is saved" sets files' timestamps to when you save the file with Photini, like most other computer programs do.
-You may find this useful if you often use a browser to sort files by date.
+You may find these options useful if you often use a file browser to sort files by date.

 .. _configuration-spell: